Thank you for your interest in Roanoke Connect and Roanoke Electric Cooperative.

 Installs the Water Heater Controller, if your location qualifies, at your home or business.
 There is no charge for the water heater controller equipment or the installation.

-In addition, your Cooperative will provide you a CREDIT on your electric bill of $4 per month for each Thermostat and $1 per month for the Water Heater controller for each installation.
+In addition, your Cooperative will provide you a CREDIT on your electric bill, for six months, of $4 per month for each Thermostat and $1 per month for the Water Heater controller for each installation.

 VALUE.
 The total value of the equipment and services installed exceeds $950.
 Total credits back to a Member-Owner including Internet access equal $60.
 More importantly, each Member-Owner is helping to hold down the ever-increasing costs of power, which is a benefit to them and to all of our Member-Owners.